top of page

 HINT

 Because this is a very effective way of teaching children their sounds, it's easy to get carried away and want to keep adding more and more sounds before your child is ready.
 Please don't.
-Make sure they know each sound well (especially the blends) before you remove it from the snap pile to the revision pile.
+Make sure your child knows each sound well, (especially the blends,) before you remove it from the snap pile to the revision pile.

 Girl with Flower